 Examples of UX Research Methods in My Work

-Process: I collaborated with stakeholders, geneticists, and social scientists to create an online experimental survey (Qualtrics) that studied parental attitudes about genetic tests.
-I used multivariate statistical methods to analyze survey data (n ~ 1,300) and identify attitudinal differences between demographic sub-groups.
+Process: I created a conjoint survey to test parental attitudes about genetic tests.
+I conducted in-depth interviews to inform the design of educational materials that were presented in the survey.
+I used multivariate statistical methods to analyze survey data (n ~ 1,300) and identify attitudinal differences between demographic sub-groups

 Outcomes: The survey results informed the addition of risk education and numeracy sections in a digital patient-provider communication tool.